 Project 54 th St. Stream Restoration (3147) Summary Stream restoration, creek corridor enhancements, recreational improvements and community connections to Minnehaha Creek, reach 15, through Arden Park.
 Location Minnehaha Creek between Wooddale Ave and West 54th Street in Edina Description Background: The Arden Park stream restoration project aligns with the Minnehaha Creek Watershed's long term vision to restore the ditched and straightened creek corridor after years of urbanization have neglected its natural resource, recreation, and community values.
 The project expands on downstream restoration restoring native creek buffers on private properties along Minnehaha Creek and will incorporate planned repairs resulting from the 2014 high water which the District has received FEMA funding to support.
 In October 2013, the Board authorized staff to investigate alternatives for the removal of the grade control structure at West 54th St. in Edina in coordination with the City's proposed street reconstruction.
 The structure was recommended for removal in the District's 2003 Stream Assessment because it is a barrier to fish passage and creates an impoundment causing accumulation of sediment, degrading upstream aquatic habitat.
 Additionally, Minnehaha Creek is on the State's Impaired Waters List for both fish and macroinvertebrate index of biotic integrity.
 Public input revealed that a standing wave formed at the downstream end of the grade control structure that was a regional attraction for whitewater paddlers, and the Board directed that any alternatives maintain the existing recreational functionality.
 For this reason, staff recommended a bypass channel alternative that would allow for fish passage but would leave the structure intact.
 The Board ordered the project in September 2014, and the pipe portion of the bypass channel was incorporated into the City's bid package for W. 54th St. It was subsequently discovered that, following the record flooding of 2014, the wave is no longer forming and there has been further deterioration of the spillway.
 In light of this information, in early 2015, the Board authorized staff to pursue plans for removal of the 54th St. grade control structure and restoration of Reach 15 in lieu of the previously ordered fish bypass channel project.
-The City of Edina and wh 2018 Budget Summary: The proposed cooperative agreement provides for cost share for the overall park concept plan with MCWD funding 100% of the stream restoration design component allocated as follows:
+The City of Edina and wh MCWD funding 100% of the stream restoration design component allocated as follows:

-Desciption Cost Estimate MCWD City Grant targets shelter building, lawn grading, Park Facilities utilities, lighting \$1,119,000.00 \$1,119,000.00 Brookview Ave sidewalk and Paths overlooks, park trails \$335,000.00 \$335,000.00 north bridge and boardwalk, floodplain trail along trails and vegetation Minnehaha, main artierial restoration bridge, natural resource corridor \$497,000.00 \$248,500.00 \$248,500.00 Creek remeaner, floodpain landscape, canoe landing at 54th Creek restoration and north end of park \$1,243,600.00 \$1,243,600.00 \$ 350,000.00 Stormwater Management 3-basins plus LID associated with \$890,000.00 \$445,000.00 \$445,000.00 \$ 500,000.00 Consultant Services Designt phase 1 \$419,330.00 \$214,870.00 \$204,600.00 \$4,503,930.00 \$2,151,970.00 \$2,352,100.00 proposed over a two-yedesign cost estimates a the cost estimates are based on concept level assumptions, and funding through the District levy is exposed over a two-year period of 2018 and 2019.
-The proposed 2019 levy will be based on final esign cost estimates and grant awards.
-Goals/ Outcomes Improve water quality, stream ecology, habitat connectivity, recreation, safety, community connections to Minnehaha Creek.
-Schedule 2016 - 2017 - Concept 2017-2018 - Project de 2019 - Construction t development and public ou esign treach
+Desciption Cost Estimate MCWD City Grant targets Park Facilities shelter building, lawn grading, utilities, lighting \$1,119,000.00 \$1,119,000.00 Paths Brookview Ave sidewalk and overlooks, park trails \$335,000.00 \$335,000.00 north bridge and boardwalk, floodplain trail along trails and vegetation restoration Minnehaha, main artierial bridge, natural resource corridor \$497,000.00 \$248,500.00 \$248,500.00 Creek remeaner, floodpain landscape, canoe landing at 54th Creek restoration and north end of park \$1,243,600.00 \$ 350,000.00 Stormwater Management Consultant Services 3-basins plus LID associated with \$890,000.00 Consultant Services Designt phase 1 \$419,330.00 \$4,503,930.00 proposed over a two-yo design cost estimates a .
+The proposed l 2019 levy wi ll be based or n final Goals/ Outcomes Improve water quality, stream ecology, habitat connectivity, recreation, safety, community connections to Minnehaha Creek.
+Schedule 2016 - 2017 - Concept 2017-2018 - Project do 2019 - Construction development and public ou esign treach